craigargh/cfg-python/lesson_plans/session_1.md

 Exercise 1.4: 10-15 minutes
 - Students need to create a program that calculates how many cans of cat food are needed to feed 10 cats
-- This is the students' first longer exercise
 - The exercise combines all of the things that they have learned up to this point
-- Hint: Students can refer back to the oranges calculator example on the previous slide
+- Students can refer back to the oranges calculator example on the previous slide
 - Extension: students should modify the program to calculate how many cans are needed for seven days